Structure Changes for League Play for 2025-2026 Season

 All players U11 and up are required to participate in player evaluations at the beginning of the season.
 These evaluations are a tool used for group selection, recreation team selection and competitive tryout invitation if required.

-In addition, the following are often expected at the competitive level so players/parents should be prepared to be involved/participate in:
+In addition, the following are possible, and often expected at the competitive level so players/parents should be prepared to be involved/participate in:

 · Early morning practices (weekday and/or weekends)

-· Possibility of up to 5 tournaments and associated costs that go with them such as registration, hotel, gas, meals.
+· Possibility of up to 4 tournaments (max of 2 outside the CBRM) and associated costs that go with them such as registration, hotel, gas, meals

 · 2 games and 1-2 practices per week with the possibility of more as ice time and league schedule permits